 Lime Basil is a compact, herbaceous annual plant with a mound-like shape that can grow from 40 to 90 centimeters in height and up to 45 centimeters wide.
 During the mid to late-summer months, it will produce spears of tiny white flowers at the tops of the stems.
 The smooth, bright green, teardrop-shaped leaves have slightly scalloped edges and are smaller than common sweet basil.
 Lime Basil leaves offer a strong, sweet, citrusy scent and a mild yet zesty, peppery-lime flavor.

-Lime basil is available year-round with a peak season in the spring and fall months.
+Lime Basil is available year-round, with a peak season in the spring through summer.

 Lime Basil is a rare heirloom variety botanically classified as Ocimum Americanum, belonging to the mint family.
 It is also referred to as American Basil, Hoary Basil, or Hairy Basil, nicknamed for its hairy stems.
 Botanists consider Lime Basil a cousin of the more common lemon basil.
 While it is primarily used for culinary purposes, Lime Basil is also grown as an ornamental and is even touted as a natural insect repellent.
 The essential oil can also be extracted for use in soaps, candles, cosmetics, and aromatherapy, supposedly pairing well with floral, spicy, or citrusy essential oils like mandarin.